romitty-kkk/Mealyze_ACDT-G12/README.md

 food image recognition, a structured nutrition database, and context-aware recommendations to support everyday meal decisions.

+🚨Attention🚨
+This demo uses LLaVA (GPU required), so we run it via Google Colab runtime instead of always-on GPU hosting.

+Works instantly when Colab is running; if the runtime is stopped, the web demo may not work properly.

+Please contact us before grading/checking, and we will start the Colab runtime immediately.

+(If restarting changes the link, we will share the updated link right away.)

 This repository contains the executable artifacts (model, code, database, UI) that accompany the Final Report and Evidence Report submitted for this project.